How do Language Models Bind Entities in Context?: Introduction

 Modern language models (LMs) excel at many reasoning benchmarks, suggesting that they can perform general purpose reasoning across many domains.
 However, the mechanisms that underlie LM reasoning remain largely unknown \citep{rauker2023toward}.
 The deployment of LMs in society has led to calls to better understand these mechanisms \citep{hendrycks2021unsolved}, so as to know why they work and when they fail \citep{mu2020compositionalExplanations,hernandez2021natural,vig2020investigating}.

-In this work, we seek to understand \emph{binding}, a foundational skill that underlies reasoning.
+In this work, we seek to understand \emph{binding}, a foundational skill that underlies many compositional reasoning capabilities \citep{fodor1988connectionism} such as entity tracking \citep{kim2023entity}.
 How humans solve binding, i.e. recognize features of an object as bound to that object and not to others, is a fundamental problem in psychology~\citep{treisman1996binding}.
 Here, we study binding in LMs.

 Binding arises any time the LM has to reason about two or more objects of the same kind.
 For example, consider the following passage involving two people and two countries:

 \begin{lquote} Context: Alice lives in the capital city of France.
 Bob lives in the capital city of Thailand.